Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Method

 where $\tilde{\bm{K}}_0 = \bm{\Psi}_0\bm{W}$, $\bm{P}_0 = \bm{I}$, see \cite{Calinon_IET_2023} for details.

 LQT-CP provides additional flexibility in the design of the precision matrix $\bm{Q}$ to encode the importance of tracking different profiles of the demonstrated trajectory as well as capturing their correlation constraints.
 Therefore, we can design $\bm{Q}$ to track the acceleration profiles and goal position of the demonstrated trajectory to generate an optimal control formulation of DMP.
-In this paper, we further propose incorporating via-point specifications into the reference trajectory $\bm{\mu}$ and adjusting the weight matrix $\bm{Q}$ to define these specifications.
-This extension allows us to address contact-rich manipulation sub-tasks while concurrently extending LQT-CP to handle long-horizon manipulation tasks.
-We illustrate this modification in Section \ref{subsection:lqt_cp} with the example of pulling a cube using a hook.
+With a single demonstration, the precision matrix Q can be arbitrarily high as long as the relative importance of those two terms is captured, similar to the specification of stiffness and damping gains in classical DMP.
+While multiple demonstrations are available, one can also set the precision $\bm{Q}$ as the inverse of the observed covariance so that the system reproduces the task with the same (co)variations as in the set of demonstrations \cite{Calinon14ICRA, zhang2022learning}.
+We further incorporate via-point specifications by simply indicating the via-points in the reference trajectory $\bm{\mu}$ and assigning the same importance to via-point and goal reaching in the weight matrix $\bm{Q}$.
+This simple extension allows us to address contact-rich manipulation sub-tasks while concurrently extending LQT-CP to handle long-horizon manipulation tasks.
+We illustrate this modification with the example of pulling a cube using a hook in Section \ref{subsection:lqt_cp}.